 Increased activity of SREBP-1c results in increased expression of PPARγ due to the production of an activating ligand for this transcription factor.
 Genes regulated by PPARγ, that are involved in lipid metabolism or glucose homeostasis, include lipoprotein lipase (LPL), acetyl-CoA acetyltransferase (ACAT1), several phospholipase A (PLA) genes, PEPCK, and glycerol-3-phosphate dehydrogenase 1 (GPD1).

-The increased hepatic glucose production results in activation of ChREBP and a consequent activation of its target genes that includes ACC, fatty acid synthase (FAS) and liver-type pyruvate kinase (L-PK).
+The increased hepatic glucose production results in activation of ChREBP and a consequent activation of its target genes that includes ACC, fatty acid synthase (FAS), and liver-type pyruvate kinase (L-PK).
 The activation of these genes leads to increased de novo synthesis of fatty acids.
 L-PK activation results in diversion of some of the excess glucose into pyruvate and ultimately to acetyl-CoA via the pyruvate dehydrogenase complex (PDHc), and this acetyl-CoA is in excess of the ability of liver mitochondria to oxidize in the TCA cycle thus, increasing the substrate pool for fatty acid synthesis.
 In addition, ChREBP regulates the expression of glycerol 3-phosphate acyltransferases.
 Humans express four glycerol-3-phosphate acyltransferase genes, each of which is involved in the esterification of glycerol-3-phosphate generating various lysophosphatidic acids.
 These reactions represent the first step in the synthesis of triglycerides (TG or TAG).

-Whereas the development of hepatic IR is the first dysfunction contributing to the progression to NAFLD, the contribution of impaired fatty acid and complex lipid metabolism stems from the oxidative stress that is induced.
+Whereas the development of hepatic IR is the first dysfunction contributing to the progression to MAFLD, the contribution of impaired fatty acid and complex lipid metabolism stems from the oxidative stress that is induced.
 Under the conditions of excess fat accumulation there is an increase in the production of reactive oxygen species (ROS) in the liver.
 The increased ROS production is due to a combination of mitochondrial and peroxisomal lipid oxidation.
 In addition, mechanisms involving cytochrome P450, nicotinamide adenine dinucleotide oxidase, cyclooxygenase, and lipoxygenase participate in increased ROS production and reduced hepatic antioxidant synthesis.

 One mechanism resulting in reduced hepatic antioxidant production is a defect in mitochondrial uptake of glutathione (GSH).
 Increased hepatocyte lipid content leads to increased lipid peroxidation reactions that can result in gross morphological alterations in mitochondria and an associated impairment of electron transport.
 These changes result in increased TNFα expression which leads to enhanced lipid peroxidation which then exacerbates the mitochondrial dysfunction.
 In addition to increased TNFα production, lipid peroxidation induces the expression of other pro-inflammatory cytokines such as IL-8 and transforming growth factor-β (TGF-β).
 IL-8 is a chemoattractant that promotes neutrophil infiltration into the liver and TGF-β is known to promote hepatic fibrosis via induction of collagen production.